Everything I Didn't Say: Music and lyrics

-Album opener "Emotions" was compared to songs "OK (Anxiety Anthem)" by Mabel (left) and "OK Not to Be OK" by Marshmello (middle) and Demi Lovato (right)."
+Album opener "Emotions" was likened to songs "OK (Anxiety Anthem)" by Mabel (left) and "OK Not to Be OK" by Marshmello (middle) and Demi Lovato (right)."

 Everything I Didn't Say is a pop album with elements of country pop, electropop and soul, combining both electronic and traditional instrumentation such as piano and guitar riffs.
 Everything I Didn't Say explores themes of Henderson's mental health struggles, the time taken between her first and second album, and the vulnerability of heartbreak, love and self-worth.
 In a nutshell, Henderson described the album as "how life has been for [her] transitioning from a teenager into a young woman".

 The album opener is a song called "Emotions", an upbeat electropop song written by Henderson and Jordan Riley, with the latter also producing the song.
 Riley would produce and co-write several other songs on the album.
 Its energetic vibe was described as "setting the tone for Henderson's return to music".
 Some of the lyrics have a sad tone, such as the chorus "I'm sick of my emotions" and subsequent lyrics "It's okay not to be okay".
 This latter lyric was compared to the current "self-care climate" in music, drawing similarities to the song "OK (Anxiety Anthem)" by Mabel (2019) and "OK Not to Be OK", a 2020 collaboration between Marshmello and Demi Lovato.
 "Emotions" and the song "Out of My Head" are two of the up-tempo moments on the album.
 Henderson described "Out of My Head" as one of her favourite songs on the album as it dealt with themes of narcissism and needing to write about one of the biggest narcissists she had met.

 James Arthur (left) co-wrote "Let's Go Home Together" with Henderson.
 Tom Grennan (right) would re-record vocals for the song to be a duet between Grennan and Henderson.